-If you are looking for a clinical supervisor & supervision, the Psychotherapy and Counselling Federation of Australia (PACFA) recommends that the following questions apply:
+If you are looking for clinical supervision or a clinical supervisor, the Psychotherapy and Counselling Federation of Australia (PACFA) recommends that the following questions apply:

 Many supervisors are informed by the models of therapy or professional theories they use in their own practice and so extrapolate therapy/professional theory to supervision theory.
 This is a useful approach.
 Yet using therapy theory as a sole lens for supervision leads to missing important information and can lead to thinking about supervisees in therapeutic ways.

 My approach to clinical supervision